Rock shelter

 A rock shelter (also rockhouse, crepuscular cave, bluff shelter, or abri) is a shallow cave-like opening at the base of a bluff or cliff.
-In contrast to solutional caves (karst), which are often many miles long, rock shelters are almost always modest in size and extent.
+In contrast to solutional caves (karst), which are often many miles long or wide, rock shelters are almost always modest in size and extent.

 Formation

 Rock shelters form because a rock stratum such as sandstone that is resistant to erosion and weathering has formed a cliff or bluff, but a softer stratum, more subject to erosion and weathering, lies just below the resistant stratum, and thus undercuts the cliff.
+Many rock shelters are found under waterfalls.

-In arid areas, wind erosion (Aeolian erosion) can be an important factor in rockhouse formation.
+In arid areas, wind erosion can be an important factor in rockhouse formation.
 In most humid areas, the most important factor in rockhouse formation is frost spalling, where the softer, more porous rock underneath is pushed off, tiny pieces at a time, by frost expansion from water frozen in the pores.
 Erosion from moving water is seldom a significant factor.

-Many rock shelters are found under waterfalls.

 Human habitat

 Rock shelters are often important archaeologically.
-Because rock shelters form natural shelters from the weather, prehistoric humans often used them as living-places, and left behind debris, tools, and other artifacts.
-In mountainous areas the shelters can also be important for mountaineers.
+Because rock shelters form natural shelters from the weather, prehistoric humans often used them as living places, leaving behind debris, tools, and other artifacts.
+Rock shelters in montane areas can be of use to mountaineers.